jetbrains-academy/kotlin-onboarding-collections/duckShopServer/DuckShopServerDuckMapInitialization/task.md

 <div class="hint" title="How to create a map from a list?">

-You can use the built-in [`associateWith`]("https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/associate-with.html) function to associate each item from the list with a value and create a map:
+You can use the built-in [`associateWith`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/associate-with.html) function to associate each item from the collection with a value and create a map:

 ```kotlin
 val l = listOf("cat", "dog", "rabbit")